MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/troubleshooting/troubleshooting-pc-setup.md

     * For WinRT API with C++/CX:  {*SDK source root*}\Samples\TitleStorage\UWP\CppCx\TitleStorageUniversal.sln

-1. Change the build target platform to either "Win32" or "x64".
+1. Change the build target platform to "x64".

 1. Right-click the solution and re-build everything.